OzanMuhcu/DSA210_Term_Project/README.md

 ## **Dataset**

-To carry out this analysis, I’ll be gathering two types of data from Lichess databases:
+In order to conduct this analysis, I will be collecting two kinds of data from the Lichess databases:

 ### **1. Game Data**
 Each game record will include: